How to Stop a Deportation

 “What happens when you stop organizing is you lose the momentum while waiting for politicians to act,” he added.
 “That day at the airport—what would it have been like if airport had been shut down for more than five hours?”

-Puck Lo is a writer living between New York City and Oakland, California.
+Puck Lo is a writer living in Oakland, California.
 In 2011 she worked as a researcher and community-building coordinator to support undocumented student organizing at UC Berkeley.
-This article was published in the Tikkun 2013 Summer issue.